Hawai’i

 Menehune

 In Hawaiian tradition, the Menehune are a race of small, skilled people who live in remote forests and hidden valleys.
-Usually described as about three feet tall, they are known for their craftsmanship and their ability to build impressive structures under cover of night.
+Usually described as about three feet tall, they are known for their craftsmanship and their ability to build impressive structures under the cover of night.
 Legends tell of stone walls, roads, and fishponds left behind by their secret work.

 Nightmarchers (Huaka‘i Pō)